 Practice time!
-Our first walk in the Bush to get familiar with track identification.
+Our first walk in the bush to get familiar with track identification.
 We all have a go at identifying which tracks could belong to which animal, found along the road, during our safaris or even on the beach.
 Well, we were off the mark.
-It is amazing to see the number of identifiable elements that determine the membership of the footprint to a particular species.
+It is fantastic to see the number of identifiable elements that determine the membership of the footprint to a particular species.

-I want you to learn Africa's science
+I want you to learn about Africa's science

 It is with a steadfast desire to learn that we begin our second day.
 It will continue to increase throughout the week.
 Every day brings new knowledge, anecdotes and stories.

 On our first morning trip, we had the chance to spot our first towering giraffe in the distance.
 What must be understood is that in Mapungubwe, we face natural wildlife.
 Indeed, they can roam between South Africa and Botswana through the Limpopo.
 The direct consequence: They are not at all accustomed to man.
 The mere sound of a car engine, even at 300 meters, scares them into a stride.

 Our only way to observe more closely is to approach on foot.
 Ampie leads the way, and Johan brings up the rear.
 All on watch, we avoid being spotted by these long-necked animals.
 Walking downwind is the first thing to do, so the animals can't detect our smell.
 Forty meters from the group, we root ourselves to the spot and enjoy the magical spectacle that Mother Nature gives us.
 Intense emotion overcomes me: I'm living a unique moment like never before.
 Closer to these magnificent creatures than ever before.
 I'm connected to them, part of a whole, which I have absolutely no desire to disturb … So I stay in the shadows of an acacia, silent, eyes and heart wide open.